Introduction¶

 Debian and Ubuntu Systems¶

-$ sudo apt-get install python-openstackclient
+$ sudo apt-get install python3-openstackclient

 Installation Based on PIP¶

-$ pip install python-openstackclient
+$ pip install openstackclient

 Verification of the installation¶